JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 @named body = Body(; m = 1, isroot = false, r_cm = [0.5, 0, 0])
 nothing # hide
 ```
 The `n` argument to [`Revolute`](@ref) denotes the rotational axis of the joint, this vector must have `norm(n) == 1`.
-We also indicate that the revolute joint is the root of the kinematic tree, i.e., the potential states of the joint will serve as the state variables for the system.
+We also indicate that the revolute joint is the root of the kinematic tree, i.e., the potential state of the joint will serve as the state variables for the system.

 The [`Body`](@ref) is constructed by providing its mass, `m`, and the vector `r_cm` from its first frame, `body.frame_a`, to the center of mass.
 Since the world by default has the gravity field pointing along the negative ``y`` axis, we place the center of mass along the ``x``-axis to make the pendulum swing back and forth.
 The body is not selected as the root of the kinematic tree, since we have a joint in this system, but if we had attached the body directly to, e.g., a spring, we could set the body to be the root and avoid having to introduce an "artificial joint".